UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_02.md

 Notes:

 Downloading a public GitHub repository from a project you like and observing the number of branches is an excellent exercise.
 Determine how many branches exist that have not been merged and where the most recent modifications have occurred.

-In the image, you can see the public repository of JupyterLab that has been cloned and opened using VS Code.
+In the image,
+you can see the public repository of Jupyter Lab that has been cloned and opened using VS Code.

+Understanding these graph-based commit history visualizations can help you to understand the relationships between branches, provide vital information about the structure of a project, and help you troubleshoot problems that could arise.
+For example,
-Understanding these graph-based commit history visualizations is helpful to understand the relationships between branches, provides vital information about the structure of a project, and can help you fix problems if they arise.
-For example, we can tell from the image in this slide that there are three active branches: the default master branch (the topmost commit), the branch for version 3.4 (the second commit from the top), and an older branch with a snapshot of the repo (commit message: "Update snapshots for challenger commit").
+we can tell from the image in this slide shows that there are three active branches: the default `master` branch (the topmost commit), the branch for version 3.4 (the second commit from the top), and an older branch with a snapshot of the repository (commit message: "Update snapshots for challenger commit").

 ---